vmware/vic/doc/user_doc/vic_security/security_reference.md

 <a name="patches"></a>
 ## Apply Security Updates and Patches
-Download a new version of vSphere Integrated Containers Engine and upgrade your virtual container hosts.
+Download a new version of vSphere Integrated Containers Engine and upgrade your existing virtual container hosts.

 <a name="logs"></a>
 ## Security Related Log Messages